scaife-viewer/beyond-translation-site/README.md

 <!-- TODO: Clean up the output -->

 #### Resize the codespace again
-- After the script completes, select the "Codespaces" menu at the bottom right of the screen and then select "Stop current codespace":
+- After the script completes, select the "Codespaces" menu at the bottom right of the screen (or use F1 for command search bar)and then select "Stop current codespace":

 ![image-20230609161218432](https://p.ipic.vip/jfroyd.jpg)